 Invoices are payable immediately upon issue.
 Unpaid entries will be excluded from being shortlisted.
 In case your invoice needs to be changed, please contact the Awards team immediately (firstname.lastname@example.org).

-After the late deadline for entries has passed, our Jury will review all submissions and by online voting, determine a shortlist of five projects per category.
+After the late deadline for entries has passed, our Jury will review all submissions and by online voting, determine a shortlist.

 The Jury will evaluate the applications on the following criteria: